top of page

 2021 - 2022 Harvard Ceramics, Allston, MA

-• Facilitated monthly art critiques based on the Liz Lerman and John Borstel book, Critique is Creative, for students enrolled at Harvard Ceramics.
+• Facilitated monthly art critiques based on the Liz Lerman and John Borstel book, Critique is Creative, for students enrolled in Harvard Ceramics.

-• Arts Equinox ceramics workshop for middle school students.
+• Taught ceramics workshop for middle school students.

 2019 - present Camp Yavneh, Northwood, NH